Southern short-tailed shrew: Biology and behavior

 The southern short-tailed shrew's diet consists of insects, annelids, hypogeous fungi, slugs and snails, centipedes, and spiders.
 Known predators include snakes, hawks, owls, and foxes.
 It has been known to store snails for the winter.
 The saliva is venomous and is injected into the wounds of its prey by the teeth.
 Its venom is strong enough to kill mice, but is not lethal to humans, though it causes severe pain.

 The short-tailed shrew has a high metabolism and eats about half its body weight in a day.
 It navigates and locates prey by echolocation.

 The southern short-tailed shrew is a social animal; it has been known to share its burrow systems with several individuals.
 The male and female live together during the prebreeding season.
 The burrows are built in two layers, one near the surface, and a deeper one joined below it.
 The burrows are often built below logs, which can be penetrated and honeycombed if the log is rotten.

 Reproduction

 The breeding season lasts from March to November, and females have two or three litters per year.
 The gestation period lasts from 21 to 30 days, and each litter consists of two to six young.
 The young are reared in nests of grasses and leaves at the end of a tunnel reaching about 30 cm below the ground, or in rotten logs.
 These nests for the young are much larger than the adults' resting nests.

+Predation

+In Florida, southern short-tailed shrews may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Central African rock pythons, Southern African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.